-To compliment my list of stoner foods, Denver also has some truly “unique” cocktails.
+To compliment my list of stoner food in the city, Denver also has some truly “unique” cocktails.
 From crazy liquor combinations to garnishes galore (and my personal favorite, the Pickle Shots from Retro Room), here are the most creative libations you’ll find when it comes to drinking in the Mile High.
 Perhaps these are partially why the Denver dating scene is so meh?

 The main Blackhawks bar in town for my fellow Chicagoans in Denver, Wyman’s #5 is known for serving pretty legit deep dish pizza…and a bloody mary garnished with a White Castle slider.
-Since the closest actual White Castle is located across state lines, whether they source those delectable little patties from the frozen foods section of the grocery store or somehow air lift them in is a mystery I don’t want to know the answer to.
+Since the closest actual White Castle to Denver is located across state lines, whether they source those delectable little patties from the frozen foods section of the grocery store or somehow air lift them in is a mystery I don’t want to know the answer to.

 Once You Pop, You Don’t Stop

 There are no two buts about it; Troy Guard loves cooking with pop rocks.
 From his hamachi pop rock creation at Tag to drinks at Los Chingones, there’s something about those magical little candies that add an extra layer of flavor and flair.
 My favorite cocktail has since been retired, an iced Fireball with pop rocks that somehow tasted like an alcoholic chai latte, but the current offering sounds just as deadly – a tequila, pop rocks, Mexican coke fiesta in your mouth.

 A delicacy found all over town, indulge in your inner child with the boozy Grasshopper at Steuben’s (if you can stand to get Oreo crumbs all over your nose, it’s impossible not to), or opt for the Kentucky Woman at TAG Burger Bar, which is a little treat made of bourbon, milk, sea salt caramel, and strawberry ice cream.
 Yes, it is as good as it sounds.